CEO, Gana-A’Yoo, Limited

 Chief Operations Officer, Gana-A'Yoo, Limited

-Newly appointed in 2015, Dan Pickett serves as the COO of Gana-A’Yoo, Limited.
-As COO, Dan is responsible for the operational efficiencies, process improvements and quality control of Gana-A’Yoo contracts.
-In addition, Dan is an active member of the Business Development team.
+Appointed in 2015, Dan Pickett serves as the COO of Gana-A’Yoo, Limited.
+As COO, Dan is responsible for the operational efficiencies, process improvements, and quality control of Gana-A’Yoo Family of Companies contracts.
+In addition, Dan is a key member of the Business Development team.

 Vice President/Ethics Compliance Officer, Gana-A’Yoo, Limited